Looking for gadgets for elderly? Here's a list of 10 innovative gadgets for elderly that are ideal for emergencies and will make their life easier.

 Here are some of its features:

-- Safety Zones are fictitious spheres surrounding a real space, like a house or a park.
-The application will notify caregivers when the wearer enters or exits a Geo-Zone.
+- Safety Zones are a virtual radius around a location, like a home or a park.
+Receive APP alerts from the personal alarm every time the wearer enters or leaves a Geo-Zone.

 - Using the integrated mobile phone's loudspeakers, the user can make an urgent call to five pre-programmed contacts by pressing the SOS button.